A Lot or a Little?

 Parents Need to Know

-Aside from an extremely brief live-action intro that sets the main action up as a boyhood flashback, The Snowman is an animated tale that blends whimsy, nostalgia, and holiday magic to create a feel-good fable that viewers of all ages will enjoy.
+This is a mostly animated tale that blends whimsy, nostalgia, and holiday magic to create a feel-good fable that viewers of all ages will enjoy.
+There's an extremely brief live-action intro that sets the main action up as a boyhood flashback.

 The Snowman's flickering, broad-strokes animation style truly makes the movie look like a picture book come to life, and the story is simple -- and engaging -- enough that the lack of narration and dialogue doesn't matter a whit, especially since Howard Blake's score is so lovely.
 Even the youngest kids will be able to follow this tale of friendship, curiosity, and the joy of discovery.